tregua87/sgx-forensic/volatility-plugin/README.md

 - PID (--pid, -p): Operate on this Process ID
 - OFFSET (--offset, -o): Operate on this Offset
 - EBASE (--ebase): Operate on this Enclave virtual address
+- MAINELF (--mainelf): Base virtual address of the main ELF object of a given process (using with PID or OFFSET)
 - DUMP-DIR (--dump-dir, -D): Output directory for enclaves ELFs
 - ANALYSIS (--analysis, -a): Indicate which type of analysis performs over the enclave (I = Interface, M = Memory, B = Both)
 - FRAMEWORK (--framework): Force the plugin to use a specific framework strategy to infer the enclave interface <sgxsdk|openenclave|asylo|graphene|sgxlkl|rustsdk>